 The other nine divisions and programs provide focused expertise in the diagnosis and management of specific groups of patients and diseases.
 A brief description of the activities of each division is included with the links below.
 Please click on the link for additional information about the division and their clinical services.

-- Allergy, Asthma and Immunology - diseases of the lungs and respiratory system.
-The Division oversees the operation of the Medical Intensive Care Unit where patients may require respiratory support (ventilation).
-Allergy and Immunology focus on the diagnosis of disorders such as asthma and allergic reactions and their management.
+- Allergy, Asthma and Immunology - focus is on the diagnosis of disorders such as asthma and allergic reactions and their management.

 - Cardiology - diseases of the heart and vascular system.
 The Division of Cardiology is an integral part of the Penn State Heart and Vascular Institute.